lougeo/NLP_Movie_Scripts/README.md

 The goal of this project is to determine if it is possible to predict whether or not a movie will be successful based solely upon its script.

 Although writing quality is undoubetly a subjective measure, if you have targets upon which to base something as good or bad, you can do some statistics and hope to pick something out of the noise.
 I wasn't expecting to make any breakthroughs in the understanding of human subjectivity, and the focus of this project was on the process, improving my code, and becoming familiar with the tools at my disposal.
-As a result of this, I was more intereseted in comparing and contrasting two different models used, in order to gain some insight as to how they work.
-The two models I chose to compare were a linear model, in the form of Logistic Regression, and a decision tree, in the form of Gradient Boosting.
+As a result of this, I was more intereseted in comparing and contrasting the most important features selected by the models used, in order to gain some insight as to how they work.
+The models which I chose to compare were: Logistic Regression, Random Forest, ADA Boost, and XG Boost.

 This is a Natural Language Processing (NLP) project, where I analysed around a thousand movie scripts in search of relationships between them which could be used to make predictions on a given target.
 My target variables are: IMDb score, Rotten Tomatoes score, and Profitability (measured by total worldwide revenue / budget).
 NLP is the act of transforming human language into numbers, so that you can put those numbers into conventional models like you would with numeric data.
 The first way to do this, and the method which I used, is called vectorization.
 This process invovles creating vectors out of all of your documents according to certain rules, resulting in one really big table.
 Another way to do this, called word embeding, is how you turn your words into numbers if you're going to use a neural network, and results in a matrix of tables.